penrose/penrose/packages/roger/README.md

-# `@penrose/roger`: a headless renderer for Penrose
+# `@penrose/roger`: a CLI for Penrose

 This package is a command-line application that depends on `@penrose/core` and processes Penrose diagrams.
+See [the docs on the Penrose website][].

 Usage: